-There must be something in the air in Malaga, the birthplace of multi-talented artist Pablo Picasso, which inspires art.
+There must be something in the air in Malaga, the birthplace of multi-talented artist Pablo Picasso, inspiring art.
 In recent years an entire district, Soho/Lagunillas, has been rejuvenated and converted into a vast open-air museum of street art with massive murals and sculptures.

-Malaga, the cosmopolitan port city in the south of Spain, is one of the oldest cities in the world and therefore isn’t short of historical sites either, from the castle of Gibralfaro and the adjacent Alcazabar towering over the city to a Roman theatre.
-Add to this 28 new and many older museums with world-renowned collections, lovely parks, an interesting port, tapas tours and great shopping and you’ll want to visit to experience the flair of southern Spain as soon as possible.
+Malaga, the cosmopolitan port city in the south of Spain, is one of the oldest cities globally and therefore isn’t short of historical sites either, from the castle of Gibralfaro and the adjacent Alcazabar towering over the city to a Roman theatre.
+Add to these 28 new and many older museums with world-renowned collections, lovely parks, an interesting port, tapas tours, and great shopping, and you’ll want to visit to experience the flair of southern Spain as soon as possible.

 Best time to visit

 Malaga is famous for her year-round sunshine and warm climate.
-Summers can be very hot, but winters are generally mild, so, any time is good for a visit, but it might be a good idea to avoid the summer months from June to August not only because of the heat but also because of the great number of national and international visitors that crowd the city and make for long waiting lines at attractions.
+Summers can be scorching, but winters are generally mild, so any time is good for a visit.
+Still, it might be a good idea to avoid the summer months from June to August because of the heat and the great number of national and international visitors that crowd the city and make for long waiting lines at attractions.

 Easter Week, Semana Santa, is a big affair in Spain and especially in Andalusia.
 To see the devoted in processions very much like in Seville, make sure you make your travel arrangements and accommodation booking well in advance.